Ultimate ICELAND Travel Guide

 This has, of course, come at a cost as Iceland has struggled to manage the sudden influx of mass tourism leading to environmental degradation in areas that are the most trafficked.

-Located in Thingvellir National Park, you have the chance to snorkel or dive between the Eurasian and North American tectonic plates.
-It's a surreal experience to swim through the ultra-clear water.
+Located in Thingvellir National Park, you have the chance to snorkel or dive between the Eurasian and North American tectonic plates along the Silfra Fissure.
+It’s a surreal experience to swim through the ultra-clear water.

 Iceland is famous for its huge waterfalls, but the most famous waterfall experience is to walk behind the water of Seljalandsfoss.
 You will get wet but we promise you’ll never have another experience like it.

 Geothermal pools can be found throughout all of Iceland, but none as famous, or commercial, as the Blue Lagoon.
 Give yourself an afternoon to take in the luxury and have some fun here.

 MORE THINGS TO TRY IN ICELAND